 This article includes a list of general references, but it lacks sufficient corresponding inline citations.
 Please help to improve this article by introducing more precise citations.
-(September 2010) (Learn how and when to remove this template message)
+(September 2010) (Learn how and when to remove this message)

-The goals of SCM are generally:[citation needed]
+The goals of SCM include:[citation needed]

 With the introduction of cloud computing and DevOps the purposes of SCM tools have become merged in some cases.
 The SCM tools themselves have become virtual appliances that can be instantiated as virtual machines and saved with state and version.
 The tools can model and manage cloud-based virtual resources, including virtual appliances, storage units, and software bundles.
 The roles and responsibilities of the actors have become merged as well with developers now being able to dynamically instantiate virtual servers and related resources.[3]